fanteastick/quartz-test/content/rgb tech/Command for the type of shell.md

 ---
 date created: 2024-05-09T14:44
-date modified: 2024-08-21T00:22
+date modified: 2024-09-12T18:05
 ---

-echo $SHELL
+`echo $SHELL`

+Reloading the shell: `. ~/.bashrc` or whatever other config file it uses

 ---

-Most frequently used shells: (mostly because of work)
+## Most frequently used shells: (mostly because of work)

 - bash
 - tcsh